San-Francisco-Write-The-Docs/www/content/_events/2020/september.md

 The workshop will be a mix of slides and guided exercises.
 This is a great workshop for tech writers, designers, or anyone who’d like to get familiar with Github and dip their toe in open source.

-Topics covered:
+TOPICS COVERED:

-• What's the difference between Git and Github?
+* What's the difference between Git and Github?
-• Users, organizations, and repositories
+* Users, organizations, and repositories
-• Issues and labels
+* Issues and labels
-• Adding and editing a file using the Github UI
+* Adding and editing a file using the Github UI
-• Making a change to multiple files at a time
+* Making a change to multiple files at a time
-• Creating and merging a Pull Request
+* Creating and merging a Pull Request

-About the Teacher:
+ABOUT THE TEACHER:

 Jessica Parsons has spent a multi-decade career in a variety of positions involving teaching, technology, or some combination of the two.
 For the past few years, she has applied these skills at Netlify, first as a documentation engineer and now as a product manager.

 She has a passion for explaining complex concepts in a way that makes learners feel comfortable and confident.
 She has taught workshops both locally and internationally on topics ranging from static site generators to stock options.
-In the Write the Docs world, you can find her on the podcast (Episode 19), in recorded conference talks (Australia 2018, Portland 2019), and in Slack, under the username, `verythorough.’
+In the Write the Docs world, you can find her on the podcast (Episode 19), in recorded conference talks (Australia 2018, Portland 2019), and in Slack, under the username, "verythorough".

-CODE OF CONDUCT: We're an inclusive, caring group.
+CODE OF CONDUCT:

+ We're an inclusive, caring group.
 Please take a moment to read the Write The Docs Code of Conduct, http://www.writethedocs.org/code-of-conduct/

-We're on Twitter
+WE'RE ON TWITTER:

 https://twitter.com/WTD_SFBayArea